UIUC-iSchool-DataViz/fall2025-acg-acu/week01/lecture01.md

 # Pause to check out Homework \#1

 notes:
-at this stage - go over the "log onto Slack", "syllabus quiz" and "intake survey" parts of the assignment
+at this stage - go over the "log onto CampusLearn", "syllabus quiz" and "intake survey" parts of the assignment

 we will get to the Python notebook "Introduction to PrairieLearn" sections next section